JoshDoody/joshdoody.github.io/_posts/2016-11-06-software-developers-how-to-get-a-raise.md

 ---
 layout: post
-title: The software developer’s guide to getting a raise
+title: The software developer’s guide to getting a raise without changing jobs
-headline: 'Software Developers: Here’s how to get a raise'
+headline: 'Software Developers: Here’s how to get a raise without changing jobs'
 excerpt: Here’s how to boost your lifetime earnings by hundreds of thousands of dollars by getting periodic raises without changing jobs.
 last_modified_at: 2016-11-07
 og-image: SoftwareDevRaiseGuide.png